Who (or What) Was Phoebe Snow?

-Thursday, May 9, 5:30 PM, Clymer Library, Presented by Martha Capwell-Fox
+Thursday, June 13, 5:30 PM, Blanche D. Price Park, Presented by Martha Capwell-Fox

 Maps, historic drawings and photographs will help tell the story of how the Lehigh Navigation, a river and canal water transportation route, brought anthracite coal from the mines in Carbon and Luzerne Counties to markets in Pennsylvania in the mid-19th century.
 They will also show how the men who built the navigation then introduced anthracite-fueled iron-making, triggering the birth of the American Industrial Revolution.

 Martha Capwell-Fox returns for her fourth year at HATT.
 Martha is a graduate of American University, and is the Archives and Museum Coordinator for the National Canal Museum in Easton, PA.
 She has worked at National Geographic and Rodale as a senior editor, and has published seven books of historical content.
 She is a long-term resident of the Lehigh Valley.